Arctem/bake/README.md

-# bake
+# Bake
 Compiler for CSE423.
 Cake Whisperers:
-  Andrew (AJ) Burns, Melanie Palmer, William Rosenberger, Russell White
+  Andrew (A to the J) Burns, Melanie Palmer, William Rosenberger, Russell White

 ## Overview
+Bake currently has the following three parts of compilation implemented:
+* Lexical analysis
+* Parsing
+* Type checking

+####Lexical analysis
-Bake is currently in the parser stage of our COOL compiler.
-Utilizing FLEX, it reads in a .cl file and converts it to line seperated tokens.
+Utilizing FLEX, Bake reads in a .cl file and converts it to line seperated tokens.
 It ignores comments and extra whitespace while reading the file.
 The conversion is done as per the COOL specification.

+####Parsing
-It then interfaces with BISON to match our grammar from the tokens returned from flex.
+After lexical analysis, Bake interfaces with BISON to match our grammar from the tokens returned from flex.
 As it matches the grammar in BISON, it builds the AST for our grammar.
 The AST can be pretty printed for testing.

+####Type checking
+The first step in checking for type validity is to build a symbol table for each scope.
+Each of these scope tables are stored in a tree structure, allowing Bake to easily determine whether a requested feature is visible in the current scope.
+We call this tree of scope tables the scope tree.
+There are four types of nodes in the scope tree:
+* Groot
+  * Global Root.
+See also: A magnificent tree that guards the galaxy
+  * Child scopes can only be Class scopes.
+  * Contains a map from the name of the child scope to the scope object for that class
+* Class
+  * Contains the attributes and methods for a class
+  * Attributes are contained in a map from the attribute name to the name of the type of that attribute
+  * Methods are contained in a map from the name of the method to the scope object for that method
+* Method
+  * The only additions method makes to the current scope are the parameters it takes in.
+  * Parameters are stored in a map from the name of the parameter to the name of the type of the parameter
+  * Methods may also contain Let scopes, which are anonymous.
+Lets are stored in a simple vector.
+* Let statement
+  * Let statements define additional variables.
+These are, again, contained in a map from name to type.

 ## Features
 - Command line arguments for input and lexer output (see How to Compile and Run).